AnyBody/anybody-tutorial/Parameter_studies_and_optimization/intro.rst

 -  Optimization of the layout of a bicycle for a particular person.

--  Answering research questions such as: Could a T. rex jump?
+-  Answering research questions such as: Could a T-rex jump?
 With optimization you can find the movement pattern that maximizes, for instance, the jump height given the body weight and limitations on muscular strength.